This article is also available in Hungarian (Magyarul) here.

 Jesus is also called an apostle in Hebrews 3:1.

-What I find peculiar about the whole tension of whether Junia was really an apostle, is that the word “apostle” (derived from Greek) is just another word for “missionary” (derived from Latin), and there have been numerous examples of women being missionaries without causing any controversy.
+What I find peculiar about the whole tension of whether Junia was really an apostle, is that the word “apostle” (derived from Greek) is just another word for “missionary” (derived from Latin), and there have been numerous examples of women being missionaries without causing controversy.

 Even though the church has mostly hindered women (instead of encouraging them in ministry), there have always been a few women who, because of their elevated social position (nobility), personal wealth, exceptional intelligence, tenacity or extraordinary gifts, have functioned as leaders.
 Catherine of Sienna, Madame Guyon, Amy Carmichael, Gladys Aylward, Countess Huntingdon, Phoebe Palmer, Lottie Moon and Dorothy L. Sayers are just a few who spring to mind.
-Who knows how much the progress of the Gospel has been diminished by disallowing women to minister as equals, side by side with men. or even on their own?
+Who knows how much the progress of the gospel has been diminished by disallowing women to minister as equals, side by side with men. or even on their own?

 BDAG = A Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd Edition, by Walter Bauer, revised and edited by F.W Danker (University of Chicago Press, 2000) As a second, alternative definition, BDAG has: (2) “Also in a bad sense: notorious.”
 It goes without saying, that Paul could in no way have been implying that Andronicus and Junia were notorious.
 Episēmos is used only one other time in the New Testament, in Matthew 27:16, in reference to Barabas, who certainly qualifies as being notorious!